Avoid Capital Gains Tax on Gifted Property UK

 Why you should read this article about gifting buy to let properties to children or another family member

-Section 24 mortgage interest relief cap has had a major impact on the tax affairs of parents.
-We also know that parents wish to help their children get on the property ladder.
+The Section 24 mortgage interest relief cap has had a major impact on parents’ financial affairs.
+Parents also wish to help their children get on the property ladder.

-There are many advantages of transferring or gifting a buy-to-let property to children.
+There are many advantages of transferring or gifting a buy-to-let to children.

-– You help get your children onto the property ladder and help to reduce the eventual buy-to-let inheritance tax problem.
+– You help get your children onto the property ladder and help to reduce the eventual buy-to-let IHT problem.
 This is achieved by gifting assets to children.
 You can, of course, gift assets to another family member

-If the trustees pay, the rate of tax is 20% over and above the IHT allowance (£325,000 per person).
-Suppose the settlor pays the Inheritance bill.
-Tax instead of the trustee, this means there will be an increased loss from the settlor’s estate.
-These calculations are complex as can be seen on HMRC’s website and legislation pages.
+If the trustees pay, the tax is 20% over and above the IHT allowance (£325,000 per person).
+Suppose the settlor pays IHT.
+These calculations are complex, as seen on HMRC’s website and the legislation pages.

-This is made a lot more complicated if transfers have been made in the past 7 years.
-Added to this is the additional IHT reliefs for gifts, weddings etc. We would suggest that you speak with a tax specialist about this.
+This is much more complicated if transfers have been made in the past 7 years.
+Additional IHT reliefs for gifts, weddings, etc., have been added.
+We would suggest that you speak with a specialist about this.
 You gain confidence by speaking with one of our accountants when making a gift to a child.

 Can I transfer/gift house into trust for my children?

-One of the ways that you can mitigate Capital Gains Tax (CGT) and Inheritance Tax is with the use of trusts.
+One of the ways that you can mitigate CGT and IHT is by using trusts.

-That said, you do not need to use a trust if you wish to transfer/gift your house into a trust.
-Especially if you have always lived in that property.
-The reason being is that you can gift the house to children without Capital Gains Tax.
+That said, you do not need to use a trust to transfer/gift your house into a trust.
+Especially if you have always lived in that home.
+The reason is that you can give the house to children without capital gains tax.

-Capital Gains Tax is only chargeable if you have a taxable gain.
-There are no taxable gains on gifting your home to children as you benefit from Private Residence Relief (PRR).
+CGT is only chargeable if you have a gain.
+There are no gains on gifting your home to children as you benefit from Private Residence Relief (PRR).

-As a rule of thumb, you can gift your home to children and pay no Inheritance tax.
+As a rule of thumb, you can gift your home to children and pay no IHT.
 This is provided that you live for seven years or more.

-Transfer/gift of buy to let property to children using trusts
+Transfer/gift of buy to let to children using trusts

-You need to be aware that the above strategy will not work if you are transferring/gifting assets to a minor.
-This is because any assets passed from a parent to a minor remain an asset of their estate and any income derived from the asset is treated as income for the parent.
+You need to know that the above strategy will not work if you are transferring/gifting assets to a minor.
+This is because any assets passed from a parent to a minor remain an asset of their estate, and any income derived from the asset is treated as income for the parent.
 As you can see, this only works when you transfer assets to an adult child.

 IHT liabilities & Exit charges by transferring/gifting assets into the trust and then onto the child

-It is essential that you wait at least three months before you transfer/gift an asset within a trust to your child or a family member.
+You must wait at least three months before you transfer/gift an asset within a trust to your child or a family member.
 You will need support from a good solicitor to create a trust.
-All of our accountants suggest that their clients should take legal advice in conjunction with our tax advice before proceeding with any action plan.
+Our accountants suggest that their clients take legal advice in conjunction with our advice before proceeding with any action plan.

-Only then would you transfer the asset out of the trust within 3 months of the 10 year anniversary.
+You would only transfer the asset from the trust within 3 months of the 10-year anniversary.
 This will ensure that Capital Gains Tax holdover relief is available.

-Once you decide to transfer the asset from the trust to your child, you will need to consider exit charges.
-The exit charge is another form of tax over and above the 20% paid.
-The value of the asset is the net asset value of the asset.
+You must consider exit charges once you transfer the asset from the trust to your child.
+The exit charge is another tax over and above the 20% paid.
+The value of the asset is its net asset value.

 – £450,000 asset value